Blackhawk56210/JS-Lvl-1/Jocelin-Hw/axios/README.md

 ## Features

-1. **Fetch Single User**: Click 'Fetch 1 Random User' to retrieve one profile.
+1. **Fetch Single User**: Click 'Fetch 1 Random User' to retrieve one profile. // done
-2. **Fetch Multiple Users**: Click 'Fetch 5 Random Users' to retrieve a batch.
+2. **Fetch Multiple Users**: Click 'Fetch 5 Random Users' to retrieve a batch. //done
-3. **Filtering & Searching**: Use the search box to filter displayed users by name.
+3. **Filtering & Searching**: Use the search box to filter displayed users by name. //done
-4. **More User Details**: Cards show name, age, email, location, and phone number.
+4. **More User Details**: Cards show name, age, email, location, and phone number. //done
 5. **Theme Toggle**: Switch between light and dark modes with the toggle.

 ## Steps to Use